-Stuart Koman, Ph.D. is a founder and the Chief Executive of Walden Behavioral Care and its non-profit sister corporation, the Walden Center for Education and Research.
+Stuart Koman is the founder, president and chief executive officer of Walden Behavioral Care and its nonprofit Walden Center for Education and Research.
 Dr. Koman is a veteran health care manager with more than 30 years of experience leading and developing several behavioral health care companies.
-While all of these companies have become successful businesses under his leadership, Dr. Koman attributes much of this success to another common theme: they have all taken seriously their mission of providing innovative, compassionate and coordinated services to previously under served populations and families.
-Walden Behavioral Care is the most recent example as it has quickly become the leading provider of services for individuals with eating disorders in New England through its multi-level, multi-site system of care.
-In the nine year period 2003-2012, Walden has become a state of the art system of care providing some 40,000 service units annually at its primary campus in Waltham (MA) and satellite centers in Braintree (MA), Worcester (MA), Northampton (MA) and South Windsor, Connecticut.
+While all of these companies have become successful businesses under his leadership, Dr. Koman attributes much of this success to another common theme: They have all taken seriously their mission of providing innovative, compassionate and coordinated services to previously underserved populations and families.
+Walden Behavioral Care is the most recent example as it has quickly become the leading provider of services for individuals with eating disorders in New England through its multilevel, multisite system of care.
+In the 12 years since its founding, Walden has become a state-of-the-art system of care that has provided treatment services to more than 15,000 patients.

 In 1990, Dr. Koman co-founded the managed health care company, Choate Health Systems, Inc. (CHSI).
 Similar to the approach at Charles River, Choate provided integrated delivery of behavioral health care through a full continuum of treatment services operating under one administration.
-As this model proved highly adaptive in the emerging world of managed care, Choate expanded rapidly, and this led to the formation of Choate Health Management, Inc. (CHMI) and Choate Psychiatric Associates, P.C.
+As this model proved highly adaptive in the emerging world of managed care, Choate expanded rapidly leading to the formation of Choate Health Management, Inc. (CHMI) and Choate Psychiatric Associates, P.C.
 (CPA).
-Having successfully managed the transition in health care reimbursement approaches, Dr. Koman was asked to assist the profession of psychology to do the same and subsequently served on the Governing Board of the American Psychological Association’s practice division from 1992-2000.
+Having successfully managed the transition in health care reimbursement approaches, Dr. Koman was asked to assist the profession of psychology to do the same and subsequently served on the governing board of the American Psychological Association’s practice division from 1992 to 2000.

-Paula Vass is the Vice President of Clinical Operations at Walden Behavioral Care.
-She supervises the Admissions Department, Utilization Review Departments and Inpatient, Residential, Partial Hospitalization and Intensive Outpatient Programs at Walden Behavioral Care.
-Ms. Vass began her career at Walden in 2005 as the Director of Social Work for the Inpatient Psychiatric Unit and Eating Disorder Unit.
-Formerly, she worked as a Psychiatric Triage Clinician at Deaconess Waltham Hospital and a Supervisor for the Department of Children and Family Services.
-In addition, she has managed a private practice in the Waltham area; treating young adults with eating disorders.
-Ms. Vass specializes in the treatment of eating disorders, utilization management and crisis evaluation and often presents at community organizations on the diagnosis, etiology and treatment of eating disorders.
-She graduated from Lasell College with a B.S. in human services.
+Paula Vass is the chief of clinical operations.
+She supervises the admissions and utilization review departments along with inpatient, residential, partial hospitalization, intensive outpatient and outpatient programs.
+Ms. Vass began her career at Walden in 2005 as the director of social work for the inpatient psychiatric unit and eating disorder unit.
+Formerly, she was a psychiatric triage clinician at Deaconess Waltham Hospital and a supervisor for the Department of Children and Family Services.
+In addition, she has managed a private practice in the Waltham area, treating young adults with eating disorders.
+Ms. Vass specializes in the treatment of eating disorders, utilization management and crisis evaluation.
+She often presents at community organizations on the diagnosis, etiology and treatment of eating disorders.
+She graduated from Lasell College with a bachelor’s in human services.
 She earned her master’s in social work from Salem State University and completed her graduate training at Children’s Hospital Boston.
-Ms. Vass has been a member of the National Association of Social Workers since 1997, and received her LICSW license in 1999.
+Most recently, Ms. Vass earned her MBA from Bentley College.
+She has been a member of the National Association of Social Workers since 1997 and received her LICSW designation in 1999.